-Sewer Service is currently unavailable in this area.
-Once sewer service is established, the developer will be required to hook up to the sewer system and the following conditions of service shall apply:
+Sewer Service is available for this project and the following conditions of service shall apply:

-- 149. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time the sewer service application is submitted. - 150.
-The developer shall be required to design and construct all public sewer infrastructure adjacent to the project required to facilitate said sewer service.
+- 130. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time the sewer service application is submitted. - 131.
+The point of connection for this project shall be the existing 12" gravity sewer main located along the south boundary of the property. - 132.
 Gravity main size will be 8" minimum diameter and or as specified by MSWD.
-All design and construction shall be at the developer's expense. - 151.
-MSWD requires a 6" minimum diameter sewer lateral for all commercial projects, no lateral shall serve more than one parcel without prior written MSWD approval. - 152.
-The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District General Manager. - 153.
-The developer/property owner shall complete an application for sewer service with payment of all applicable fees, charges and deposits at the time of application (i.e., multi-family, residential, commercial sewer connection fees per current MSWD fee schedules). - 154.
-MSWD requires submittal of proposed plumbing plans showing all connections to the public sewer system and the size and location of the proposed lateral for the project. - 155.
-MSWD requires a Report of Waste Discharge for the project.
-MSWD will review the waste water quality and determine if any pretreatment process is required.
-The report shall be prepared by a qualified Licensed Professional Engineer in accordance with requirements currently in use by the California State Water Resources Control Board.

-156. The developer will be required to bond all infrastructures and be required to supply a warranty bond for the infrastructure.
+All design and construction shall be at the developer's expense. - 133.
+MSWD requires a 6" minimum diameter sewer lateral for all commercial projects, no lateral shall serve more than one parcel without prior written MSWD approval. - 134.
+The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District General Manager. - 135.
+The developer/property owner shall complete an application for sewer service with payment of all applicable fees, charges and deposits at the time of application (i.e., multi-family, residential, commercial sewer connection fees per current MSWD fee schedules). - 136.
+MSWD requires submittal of proposed plumbing plans showing all connections to the public sewer system and the size and location of the proposed lateral for the project. - 137.
+The developer will be required to bond all infrastructures and be required to supply a warranty bond for the infrastructure.
 This warranty bond will be released 1 year from the District's acceptance of the infrastructure.